Part 9: How To Answer Comprehension Questions

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-collect-evidence-while-you-read

-High scoring responses to comprehension questions require you to have found the right items to discuss.
+High-scoring responses to comprehension questions require you to select the right examples and techniques to discuss.

 3. Incorporate your evidence

-Some questions will require you to cite evidence in your response.
+Some questions will require you to provide evidence from the text.

-Let’s use Atticus Finch’s statement that “I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand” from Harper Lee’s To Kill a Mockingbird (1960) as our evidence.
+“I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.”

-In this example, Atticus is using a metaphor – “courage is a man with a gun in his hand” – to explain to his son that courage is often non-violent and doesn’t involve weapons.
-He distinguishes between “real courage” and the kind of courage represented by “a man with a gun in his hand.”
+In this case, Atticus uses a metaphor – “courage is a man with a gun in his hand” – to explain to his son that true courage isn’t and doesn’t involve weapons.
+He contrasts “real courage” with the image of “a man with a gun in his hand.”

 If we need to discuss Harper Lee’s use of metaphor, we’d state: